A revamped Liverpool Lime Street to enable new and more frequent services.

 Work to Lime Street involves work to Edge Hill, which was the end of the line for the first passenger railway service in the world between Liverpool and Manchester.

 Work to demolish the buildings on Platform 8 took place in spring 2017, with those affected moving to the concourse.
-The next phase of work will take place 30th September-22nd October 2017, after which the next works will be over the Christmas period and then in Summer 2018.
+The second and final major phase of Liverpool Lime Street’s transformation will take place between 2nd June and 29th July 2018.
+Similar to phase one, which took place 30th September – 22nd October 2017, this will include full and partial closure of lines into Liverpool Lime Street.
 New services are expected to be running by the end of 2019.

 The work to improve Lime Street station will mean there will be periods within autumn 2017 and 2018 where people who usually use the station will have to make some changes to the journey.
 However, the Liverpool City Region will remain 'open for business' with robust alernative transport arrangements in place.